Redmond Man Dies in Car-Truck Crash

 This is not to say that truck drivers are always the ones at fault in car-truck crashes.
 But it certainly is a reminder of how important it is to be extra careful when sharing the road with a large truck.

-Shulman DuBois LLC represents victims with injuries resulting from accidents.
+DuBois Law Group represents victims with injuries resulting from accidents.
 Our clients deserve representation with our experience, sensitivity and tenacity.
 Should an unfortunate episode find you or someone you know in need of representation as a result of an accident related injury, the best thing you can do for yourself is to get educated by reading our Personal Injury FAQs, exploring our Library, or ordering your free copy of 7 Common Mistakes That Can Wreck Your Oregon Accident Case.
 If you still have questions, contact us.